 Look, I don’t think it’s much of a stretch to say that Colorado is really freaking beautiful.
+It's simply picturesque.
 We’ve got plains and mountains and lakes and rivers… and thousands of miles of hiking trails you can use to explore them.
 Whether you’re bringing your camera with the intent of glamming up your Instagram page, or looking for a scenic spot to set up an easel, read a book, cool off with a quick dip, or enjoy a picnic with a friend, check out some of these beautiful hiking destinations this summer.

 Sky Pond - Rocky Mountain National Park

 The Glacier Gorge Trail in Rocky Mountain National Park will take you on a 9.5 mile round trip to Sky Pond, an incredibly scenic body of water tucked amongst the picturesque peaks of the Rocky Mountains and the granite spires called the Sharkstooth.
 The pond itself is an incredibly beautiful destination, but the hike itself is also very scenic—from Alberta Falls to Loch Lake to Timberline Falls, which you’ll have to scramble up to get to the end, and past the Lake of Glass, practically every part of the hike will have you dying to whip out your camera.
 Parking at Glacier Gorge Trailhead is limited and fills up quickly, but it is a stop on the Bear Lake Shuttle, so you can park at the Park and Ride or the Bear Lake parking lot and hop on the bus to the trailhead.